franchsli/whatsapp_clone_django/README.md

 ## ANOTHER THINGS TO DO

-- Add something to style the last message whether it was sent by the auth user or the contact.
 - **FIX** When a user archives a chat, the chat will be  archived from all the users in the chat.
 - Make it so it stores in a 'list' the users who archived the chat: if both of them archived it, none should get a notification, if only one of the archived it, the one who doesn't archived it